The Use and Impact of Sports Premium

 How will Hetton Lyons Primary School be spending the Sports Funding and who will benefit?

-At our school, we believe that the money must be used so all children benefit regardless of sporting ability; that the most able children are given the opportunity to compete in advanced tournaments, that children who are not ‘sporty’ have the opportunity to try something different, and that staff have access to training opportunities and continued professional development.
+At our school, we believe that the money must be used so all children benefit regardless of sporting ability; that the most able children are given the opportunity to compete in advanced tournaments, that children who have previously not been interested in sport have the opportunity to try something different, and that staff have access to training opportunities and continued professional development.

 We recognise that PE is part of a wider school ethos of healthy lifestyle choices and wellbeing.
 Real PE recognises this and develops children’s thinking through 5 cogs of: